-Below is the map showing where Sugba Lagoon actually is.
+Below is the map showing Sugba Lagoon’s location in relation to General Luna.

-Despite being a recommended tourist spot Sugba Lagoon isn’t overcrowded such as spots like Kayangan Lake in Coron.
+Despite being a recommended Siargao tourist spot Sugba Lagoon isn’t overcrowded such as spots like Kayangan Lake in Coron.
 You won’t have the lagoon to yourselves but it’s a big enough area to find your own piece of paradise to chill, take photos and hang out.
-It is a 4000-hectare sanctuary, which you will enjoy on the drive in as well as while you hang out in the main lagoon.
+It is a 4000-hectare sanctuary, which you will enjoy on the drive-in as well as while you hang out in the main lagoon.
 There may be a line for the diving board but other than that it’s very spacious.

 A big pontoon house is the main area where you will base yourselves for the day.
 Here you can claim a table and set up for the day.
 We left at our bags unattended at many points and the locals kept a steady eye on them for us.